ErpNetDocs/tech/advanced/string-interpolation/index.md

 ﻿# String interpolation

-String interpolation is a process in which an input string is broken down into (interpolation) expressions.
+String interpolation is a process in which an input string is broken into (interpolation) expressions.

 @@name tries to evaluate each interpolation expression and replace it with its string representation.